Voice of Employees

 woman

-From the time I joined the company, I have been mainly involved in patent application prosecution.
-After having worked in patent application prosecution for the development division, I am currently in charge of work for the software design department.
-When I was in charge of work for the development department, I felt it was rewarding to be able to apply for and obtain patents for technologies that had not yet been implemented by other companies.
+From the time I joined the company, I have been involved mainly in patent application prosecution.
+At first I worked in application prosecution for the development department.
+I am currently in charge of application prosecution for the software design department.
+I felt that application prosecution for the development department was rewarding work because I was able to apply for and obtain patents for technologies that had not yet been implemented by other companies.
 On the other hand, in the technical field that I am currently in charge of, there are many competitors, and I do my work while thinking about how to protect Epson's technology using patents as a fortress.

-Having the opportunity to gain a variety of experiences in such different fields has been a valuable asset for me.
+Having the opportunity to gain experience in such different fields has been a valuable asset for me.

-One of the characteristics of Epson's IP activities is the high importance of IP activities in the business activities.
+Epson's IP activities occupy a position of high importance in the company's business activities.
 For example, while it is necessary to file applications for technologies to be incorporated in products, it is also important from a strategic perspective to file applications with an eye to the future.
-Without the consensus from management of the operations division, it is difficult to obtain onsite cooperation for such activities.
-On this point, Epson emphasizes IP activities, and we are able to obtain information from the invention division based on the consensus of the operations divisions.
-And it is very rewarding for me when I am able to convince inventors to engage in the activities that I am aiming for.
-In areas other than application prosecution, I have duties related to the utilization of our own patents and examination of other companies' patents.
+For this, we need the cooperation of people on the ground, which is hard to obtain without the agreement and support of operations division management.
+This is where Epson excels.
+Epson emphasizes IP activities, making it possible for us to obtain information from inventors with the approval of the operations divisions.
+It is tremendously rewarding for me when I am able to convince inventors to engage with me to achieve a goal.
+In areas other than application prosecution, I have duties related to the utilization of our own patents and evaluation of other companies' patents.
 Such work often has to be done within a short deadline, but even with such restrictions, working as a team toward a goal and achieving results is rewarding.

-In this way, I feel the attraction of being in charge of intellectual property that belongs to a company is the ability to strategically plan and execute IP activities for the company's business.
+So, for me, the attraction of working in IP is being able to strategically plan and execute IP activities for the company.